AlGSyntax/ProMigrate/ReadME.md

 ### Step 7: Help and Support

-- If you have any questions or encounter issues during installation or usage, please contact customer support at adelcastifo@gmail.com.
+- If you have any questions or encounter any problems during installation or use, please contact me at.

 # Architecture and Design